 Think of it as a bridge.
 It closes the gap between when you provide care and when you actually get paid for it.
 The process is designed to be much faster and more flexible than a traditional bank loan.
 For home care agencies, this isn’t just a convenience—it’s often a lifeline that ensures your staff gets paid on time and your clients continue to receive the best possible care.
 You can get funding to turn those outstanding invoices into the immediate cash you need to operate and grow.

-What You Need to Apply
+Getting Started: What You’ll Need to Apply

 One of the best parts about applying for invoice funding is that you don’t need a perfect credit history.
 Unlike banks that focus heavily on your credit score, funding partners are more interested in the health of your business and the reliability of your clients (like Medicaid).
 They’ll look at your agency’s billing history and your existing invoices.
 This makes funding much more accessible for many home care agencies.
 You’ll typically just need to provide some basic business documents and copies of the invoices you want to get an advance on.

-How Long Does Approval Take?
+How Long Does the Approval Process Take?

 When you need cash for payroll, you can’t afford to wait around for weeks.
 The approval process for invoice funding is built for speed.
 While some processes can take a few business days, many agencies get approved much faster.
 At Funding4HomeCare, we understand the urgency of your needs, which is why we can often get you approved and have funds available in just 24 to 48 hours.
 This quick turnaround means you can address your financial needs almost immediately, without the long delays you’d face with a bank.